Do Duplicate Listings Matter?

 The quality guidelines for local business information on Google details plain language regarding the number of listings that any business can have.
 You can never create more than one location for any business location, either with a single account or with multiple accounts.

-There will be some exceptions with this, such as when you have legal firms with multiple partners or medical offices with multiple practitioners.
+There will be some exceptions to this, such as when you have legal firms with multiple partners or medical offices with multiple practitioners.
 In many cases, the failure to comply with any rule can be grounds for any, or all, of the following:

 - With a duplicate listing, you will never know which listing will outrank any other.
 You could end up with a listing that is highly visible that has an address that is outdated, a phone number that is wrong, or a number of other problems that will show up with searches instead of those that are approved and correct.
 New customers could easily be misdirected with poor data, causing your company to lose business.